 Plot and Structure

-The film chronicles the life of Jesus Christ, starting with the Nativity in Bethlehem and finishing with the Crucifixion.
-It is organized as a series of vignettes, each illustrating key events from the Gospels, such as the Sermon on the Mount, the Last Supper, and Judas’s betrayal.
-The narrative is presented with reverence and simplicity, aiming to convey the spiritual essence of the story instead of engaging in complex theological debates.
+They organized the film as a series of vignettes, each illustrating key events from the Gospels, such as the Sermon on the Mount, the Last Supper, and Judas’s betrayal.

 Production and Filming